MatheusPane/node-js-sample/README.md

 ---

-# Final Project - Node.js Sample for AWS EC2 Deployment
+# Final Project - Node.js Sample for AWS EC2 Deploymentt

 This is a modified version of the Heroku Node.js sample, adapted for deployment on AWS EC2 using GitHub Actions.